Andreas4242/Andreas_file_tools/README.md

 So, I wrote a Bash script that would send the folder structure to ChatGPT, and ChatGPT would suggest the correct folder names.
 Then, the script would move the files into the right folders.

-After dirst run it will look like this:
+After the first run it will look like this:

 ![first_run](https://github.com/andreas-ullrich/Andreas_file_tools/assets/68023686/64976e42-5402-4591-aab6-ab614b8a4e7a)
 ![first_run_srtructure](https://github.com/andreas-ullrich/Andreas_file_tools/assets/68023686/990d001d-9929-4ad5-b0db-806e9911f164)

-After second run it finaly got them all:
+After the second run it finaly got them all:

 ![second_run_srtructure](https://github.com/andreas-ullrich/Andreas_file_tools/assets/68023686/51e1d52e-3e11-4ee7-ba7d-fcda9462a734)
 ![second_run](https://github.com/andreas-ullrich/Andreas_file_tools/assets/68023686/5598c7fc-8d7c-4644-9e7c-09beebd30726)